Posted on 3/29/2017 in Digital Marketing

 What is Goal Value?

-Goal value is a dollar value assigned to a completion of a goal in Google Analytics.
+Goal value is a dollar value assigned to the completion of a goal in Google Analytics.
 I firmly believe that if you can’t assign a dollar value to the completion of a goal, then it has no business being a goal – make those non-valued activities events.
 You assign the value where you create your goals, under Goal Details.
 However, you will use a slightly different process if you are an eCommerce site – but the concept is the same.

 If you are practicing good marketing using data-driven decisions, you should be able to calculate this value very easily.
 If your conversion metrics are non-existent, then that should be your first priority!
 Come back here after you know what your conversion rates are for each step of your funnel.